Nilgiri wood pigeon: Behaviour and ecology

 Nilgiri wood pigeons are usually seen singly, in pairs or in small groups, feeding almost entirely in the trees but sometimes descending to the ground to forage on fallen fruits.
 Although feeding mainly on fruits they have been recorded taking small snails and other invertebrates.
 The breeding season is March to July during which time they make a flimsy platform of twigs and lay a single white egg which is usually visible from below the nest.
-They feed on large fruits and may play an important role in dispersal of the seeds of many forest trees.
-Fruits of the family Lauraceae are particularly favoured and most of their food is gathered by gleaning on the outer twigs of the middle and upper canopy.
+They feed on large fruit and may play an important role in dispersal of the seeds of many forest trees.
+Fruit of the family Lauraceae are particularly favoured and most of their food is gathered by gleaning on the outer twigs of the middle and upper canopy.
 They have been recorded ingesting soil that may provide mineral nutrients or aid digestion.
 They often make movements within the forest according to the fruiting seasons of their favourite trees.
 Their call is a loud langur-like low-frequency hooting "who" followed by a series of deep "who-who-who" notes.